-Join Jeff Toister for an in-depth discussion in this video Comparing active versus passive learning, part of Instructional Design Essentials: Adult Learners.
+Join Jeff Toister for an in-depth discussion in this video Comparing active versus passive learning, part of Instructional Design: Adult Learners.

 …This video explores the difference between active and passive learning.…Adult learners need an active learning experience to aid with…both retention and motivation.…To understand the difference, imagine 2 learners taking this course.…The first learner is passive, watching all the videos straight through…without pausing to try any of the activities or…reflect on how the concepts might be applied.…The second learner is active,…watching only short segments of the course at a time, and then pausing to apply those…concepts to a real training project before returning to watch a few more videos.…